 The irony is that the sensory-garden is a community building exercise that is helping Hercules reinvent itself.
 Founded in 1881 as a company town for an explosives manufacturer, Hercules has gone from sowing the seeds of destruction, to sowing pumpkin seeds.
 As urban sprawl and skyrocketing home prices pushes development farther and farther out, Hercules is fast-becoming a viable bedroom community.

 Adding to the sense of community-building is Hercules’ remarkable diversity.
 When united to work in the garden, it could look like a Benetton ad, said Yuen.

 Said Ogura: “Thanks to the generosity of community businesses, the Boy Scouts of Troop #76, Dolan Lumber, American Soil, Sugar City Building Materials, Trader Joe’s, Adachi, and Annie’s Annuals (through the support of West County Developing Instructional Gardens in Schools) and many volunteers; and “seed” money from the Buck Foundation (through Philanthropic Ventures), Hercules High School Parent Teacher Organization, Hercules Education Foundation, as well as individual donations, our Sensory Garden has become a wonderful addition to the Hercules Middle/High School environment.
 We have witnessed the kind of positive changes that can take place when everything and everyone cooperates in the spirit of giving.

-Here at the Hercules Educational Fund, we share Ogura’s appraisal.
+Here at the Hercules Educational Foundation, we share Ogura’s appraisal.
 It was our pleasure to play a role–even a modest one–in the success of the sensory garden, which is a model for the kinds of investments that we envision as building blocks for a stronger and healthier community.